iamkarthik2004/S5-SSMP-LAB-KTU-2025/Expt 6/README.md

 ## Addition of Two 16-Bit Numbers

 ### 🎯 **Aim**
-Write a program to add two 16-bit numbers by reading the input in the program and reading the input from the keyboard using a Trainer Kit.
+Write a program to add two 16-bit numbers by:
+1. Reading the input **within the program**.
+2. Reading the input **from the keyboard using a Trainer Kit**.

 ---